mysrcs/hugooooo/content/blog/2022-07-18-Whats-cooking-July-2022.md

 Some of the improvements which will be on offer include:

 - New payment methods, such as iDEAL and SEPA direct deposit
-- The ability to enable or disable automatic rewewal
+- The ability to enable or disable automatic renewal
 - More currencies to pay with
 - Better payment method management & invoicing